GRIEVING WITH HOPE

 POETRY HELPS IN GRIEVING WITH HOPE

 My first journal ran out of pages on December 26.
-In my next one, I decided to begin writing a haiku each day based on the Psalms reading scheduled for the day.
-Here is the first page in that new journal.
+In my next one, I decided to begin writing a haiku each day based on the psalm reading scheduled for the day.
+Here is the first page of that new journal.

-I’m sharing these with you, because I would like to encourage you to not only turn to the Psalms for comfort, but to journal your own thoughts in response.
+I’m sharing these with you because I would like to encourage you to not only turn to the Psalms for comfort but also to journal your own thoughts in response.

-Haiku is a Japanese form of poetry, originally about nature, but can be written about any subject.
-The pattern is three lines with five syllables in the first line, seven in the second and five in the third.
+Haiku is a Japanese form of poetry originally about nature that can be written about any subject.
+The pattern is three lines with five syllables in the first line, seven in the second, and five in the third.
 I have included some of my own in this post.

 WRITE YOUR OWN HAIKU

 First, read a Psalm or other Scripture.
-Then pick out a verse or a few that seem to stand out to you.
+Then pick out one or more verses that seem to stand out to you.
 Write the verses in your journal or just on a piece of paper.
-After that, take some time to meditate on the psalm particularly on the verses you chose.
+Take some time to meditate on the psalm, particularly on the verses you chose.

-Then write out your thoughts as they come to you.
+Write out your thoughts as they come to you.
 That writing can be the basis for your haiku.
-As you go over your thoughts, see if you can arrange them to fit in the haiku pattern.
-I sometimes use a separate paper to write out my initial thoughts so I can have a finished haiku in my journal.
-But you might want to do it all right in your journal.
+As you go over your thoughts, see if you can arrange them to fit the haiku pattern.
+I sometimes use a separate paper to write out my initial thoughts so I can have a finished haiku in my journal, but you might want to do it all right in your journal.

 My soul rests in God

 May your faithful love rest on us, Lord, for we put our hope in you.
 (Psalm 33:22)